danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups: account.resetNotifySettings</a>

 * <a href="contacts.resolveUsername.html" name="contacts.resolveUsername">Resolve a @username to get peer info: contacts.resolveUsername</a>

-* <a href="messages.getStatsURL.html" name="messages.getStatsURL">Returns URL with the chat statistics.
-Currently this method can be used only for channels: messages.getStatsURL</a>

 * <a href="account.getAuthorizationForm.html" name="account.getAuthorizationForm">Returns a Telegram Passport authorization form for sharing data with a service: account.getAuthorizationForm</a>